adobe/helix-importer-ui/importer-guidelines.md

 Out of the box, the importer should be able to consume any page and output a Markdown file out of it.
 Some parts like the navigation, the header or the footer should not appear in all the docx files, the first element of the docx should be a Heading 1, some data are metadata that can be stored in a Metadata block... these are basic rules to structure the content in the Word documents and the transformation file is the place to write those rules.

-Such a rule is very straight forward to implement: it is usually a set of DOM operations: create new, move or delete DOM elements.
+Such a rule is very straightforward to implement: it is usually a set of DOM operations: create new, move or delete DOM elements.

 In your `import.js` transformation file, you can implement 2 modes:
 - one input / one output - default file snippet: https://gist.github.com/kptdobe/8a726387ecca80dde2081b17b3e913f7 (the code provided here is equivalent to the default import running if you do not provide an `import.js` file)